 Best time to visit Amalfi Coast towns

 While summer is a great time to enjoy the towns, it’s also a busy one.
 The biggest crowds and highest prices are in July and August.
-The temperatures can get quite high, making it more difficult to walk around or hike.
+The temperatures can get relatively high, making it more challenging to walk around or hike.
 As many of the towns have steep streets and stairs, they are not the best for exploring during scorching heat.

 Things to do in Amalfi Coast